Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 A similar story showcasing how what we do matters makes its rounds through the internet every few years.

 A man quietly observes for a few minutes and then approaches the boy.
-“Why are you doing this,” he asks.
+“Why are you doing this?” he asks.
 “There are millions of starfish.
 You can’t possibly make a difference.”

 The boy grabs a starfish and chucks it into the ocean.
 He then turned to the man and said, “It made a difference for that one.”

 These two stories illustrate how a mindset shift can help you cope with existential dread.
-In the grand scheme of things, maybe nothing matters.
-But they do matter in the here and now and to the individuals you help.

 Find Meaning